SamMintah/agro-smart-api-doc/source/index.html.md

   You must replace <code>your-username</code> with your personal username.
   </aside>

-4. Click the "Submit" or "Create" button to initiate the API key creation process.
+4. Click the "Execute" button to initiate the API key creation process.

+5. If successful, you will receive a response with a status code of `200` and a JSON object containing the following information:

+   - message: A success message.
+   - apiKey:The newly generated API key.

+  > status code : 200

    > Response Structure:

 ```json
 {